Based on Luke 2:22-40

 This reminds me of a philosophy joke about three baseball umpires and how they call balls and strikes.
 The first umpire says “I am a realist.
 I call em as they are.”
 The second one says, “I’m a subjectivist.
 I call em as I see em.”
 The third says “I’m with these times.
 I’m a post-modernist.
 They ain’t nothin until I call ’em.”

 I often think of that joke when I consider how people deal with facts.
 When I meet people who respond so differently to reality than do I, my fascination runs from keen interest to utter horror.
 Think about it.
 If a full crew of committed post-modern umpires are hired to call our beloved Astro games in the next season, we all will rise up to throw the bums out.
 You can also visit slot games UK for more details.
-And we’ll support the use of independent means like cameras/aka witnesses and umpires/aka judges to maintain our convention of truth even if it goes against our subjective interests.
+And we’ll support the use of independent means like cameras/aka witnesses like a police body camera and umpires/aka judges to maintain our convention of truth even if it goes against our subjective interests.
 We’ll reject post-modernity under the premise that there are such things as facts.
 Or so we’d like to think.